oszuidwest/streekomroep-wp/README.md

 ```
 - Upload the theme to `/wp-content/themes/` and activate it.

-This theme is never built on Windows or Linux, but you should be able to do so if your Composer and Node version are somewhat up-to-date.
-If you don't want to build it locally, we suggest using [Buddy CI/CD](https://buddy.works/) to handle the building and uploading.
+Use `apt` or `yum` instead of Homebrew if you use Linux.
+This theme was never built on Windows, but you should be able to do so if your Composer and Node version are somewhat up-to-date.
+If you don't want to build it locally, we suggest using Githun Actions or [Buddy CI/CD](https://buddy.works/) to handle the building and uploading.